ahmedgaafer/axis-flights/README.md

 npx tsx dataGenerator.ts
 ```

-1. to run the app (Front & back end) run the following command
+4. to run the app (Front & back end) run the following command
+   > Make sure that you close the server opened in step 3

 ```shell
 npm run start
 ```

-4. Open the front-end app from [HERE](http://localhost:5001/).
+5. Open the front-end app from [HERE](http://localhost:5001/).

 ## Design